-6. Main Storage
+6. MAIN STORAGE

-The main storage of the SPERRY UNIVAC 1100/10 Systems is a high performance, fast access semiconductor storage for instructions and data.
-Its design fully supports the concepts of multiprogramming, modularity, and reliability around which an entire 1100/10 System is constructed.
+The main storage of the SPERRY UNIVAC 1100/20 System is a high performance, fast access semiconductor storage for instructions and data.
+Its design fully supports the concepts of multiprogramming, modularity, and reliability around which the entire 1100/20 System is constructed.
 Among the featured characteristics are:

-- 1125 nanosecond cycle time - 131K; 262K; 393K; or 524K 36-bit words - Parity checking on all storage references - Error checking and correction provides correction of single bit errors - Error correction interrupts allows logging of operand and instruction error corrections - Hardware storage protection lockout boundaries establishable in 512-word increments - Relative addressing and dynamic program relocatability through program base registers - Online serviceability storage modules may be placed offline for servicing without stopping the entire system.
+- 875 nanosecond read/restore cycle time - 131K; 196K; 262K; 327K; 393K; 458K; or 524K 36-bit words - Parity checking on all storage references - Error checking and correction provides correction of single bit errors - Error correction interrupts allows logging of operand and instruction error corrections - Hardware storage protection lockout boundaries establishable in 512-word increments - Relative addressing and dynamic program relocatability through program base registers - Online serviceability storage modules may be removed for servicing without stopping the entire system.